-Traditional home sales in Detroit can be extremely expensive, including far more than the commission or financial burden of surprise repairs.
+Traditional home sales in Southeast Michigan can be extremely expensive, including far more than the commission or financial burden of surprise repairs.
 On the other hand, a direct sale to Detroit4Cash, LLC. will eliminate all costs.
 Read on for a rundown on the surprising costs associated with working with traditional agents.

 Commissions and Fees